JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 ## The rest

 * mbed OS, not mbedOS or mbed-OS.
-And if you're adding a trademark, it comes after OS: mbed OS™.

 * ARM mbed (two words).